oachoor/docker-symfony-elk-mariadb/README.md

 1. Initialize, clone or download your symfony repository and cd to it.

-2. Clone this repository inside
+2. Clone this repository in the working directory
     ```sh
     $ git clone https://github.com/oachoor/docker-for-symfony.git docker && rm -rf docker/.git
     ```